ROCm/aomp/bin/README.md

 ```
 https://github.com/ROCm-Developer-Tools/aomp/blob/master/bin/README.md
 ```
-The AOMP compiler supports OpenMP, clang-hip, clang-cuda, device OpenCL, and the offline kernel compilatino tool called cloc.
+The AOMP compiler supports OpenMP, clang-hip, clang-cuda, device OpenCL, and the offline kernel compilation tool called cloc.
 It contains a recent version of the AMD Lightning compiler (llvm amdgcn backend) and the llvm nvptx backend.
 Except for clang-cuda, this compiler works for both Nvidia and AMD Radeon GPUs.

 This bin directory contains scripts to build AOMP from source.
 ```